fsharpn00b/Snippets/renpy/readme.md

     import no_such_module
 ```

-However, neither catches errors like this:
+However, neither lint nor force recompile catches errors like this:

 ```renpy
 menu: